jr-marquez/ksqldbWorkshop/labs/usecase_finserv_1.md

 ```
 Now check in Control Center:
 1) check in the ksqldb area - the running queries.
 Take a look in the details (SINK: and SOURCE:) of the running queries.
-2) check in the ksqldb area the ksqldb flow to follow the expansion easier
+2) check in the ksqldb area the ksqldb flow to follow the expansion easier.
+If it is not visible refresh the webpage in browser.

 Combining the status streams
 ```bash